afragen/the-events-calendar-user-css/readme.txt

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 1.2.0 =
+* Now only works with ECP as there is built-in feature of TEC.

 = 1.1.0 =
 * Tested with WP 4.0